 Have your boiler blowdown waste water pay for boiler fuel costs: Boiler blowdown heat recovery systems by Madden

-Most boilers that are around 200 HP or higher, or think steam production around 10,000 PPH or higher, continuously blow down a small percentage of water from the surface of the water level.
+Boiler rooms that total to 250 BHP or higher (or think steam production around 10,000 PPH or higher) often utilize continuous surface blow down on top of the standard intermittent bottom blowdown process.
 Continuously blowing down surface water helps keep the boiler free from scale build up on the water or fire tubes and keeps suspended solids and other impurities from hindering efficient boiler operation.[Read more…] about Have your boiler blowdown waste water pay for boiler fuel costs: Boiler blowdown heat recovery systems by Madden

 Controlling continuous boiler blowdown flow rate using heavy duty control valves: Madden’s Orifice Meter